rishabhsaha/WhatTheHack/025-GitOps/Student/challenge02.md

 #### Enable GitOps on your cluster

+* [Install](https://toolkit.fluxcd.io/get-started/#install-flux-components) Flux components in the cluster
 * Set up a GitHub [a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) token
 * The token must have all permissions under repo checked off.
 Copy and keep your token handy and in a safe place
 * On the command line, export your GitHub personal access token and username on the command line
 * Create the Flux reconciliation repository.
 In this case you’ll call it fleet-infra, but you can call it anything you want.
 In this step, a private repository is created and all of the controllers will also be installed to your AKS cluster.
 When bootstrapping a repository with Flux
 * Check the cluster for the flux-system namespace with:
 `kubectl get namespaces`
+* Clone the fleet-infra repo on your local machine

 ### Success Criteria